Mithgol/node-fidonet-fidohtml/README.md

    * `'No'` — style codes are ignored (treated as any other characters).

 * `options.fileURLParts` — by default it is `false`; when altered, it should be given an array of two strings where the first string is added before and the second string is added after a filename to get the complete URL of that file.
 (For example, when the array `['https://example.org/fidonet?area://Test/', '?time=2015']` is given, it means that the file `example.zip` has the complete URL `https://example.org/fidonet?area://Test/example.zip?time=2015`.)
 The default `false` value means that the file's URL is not known (and thus some [RFC2397-compliant](http://tools.ietf.org/html/rfc2397) Data URI of the file has to be used instead of it).
+   * **Note:**   URLs of the files are not affected by the `URLPrefixes` option.

+* `options.URLPrefixes` — by default it is `{'*': ''}`; in this object properties' names correspond to URL schemes and properties' values correspond to the prefixes that should be added to URLs when they are converted to hyperlinks.
+(For example, the URL `telnet:towel.blinkenlights.nl` gets converted to the hyperlink pointing to `https://example.org/console?telnet:towel.blinkenlights.nl` if `options.URLPrefixes.telnet` is `'https://example.org/console?'`.)
+The value of `options.URLPrefixes['*']` is used when the value for a particular URL scheme is `undefined`.

 The constructed object has the following methods: